vishakhadhonde9/Linux-Second-half-/Session-14.md

 - “-j” option in tar or bzip2 command can be used for bzip2 compression.
 - Bunzip2 is command to extract bzip2 compressed file.
 ## XZ:
-- XZ use LZMA algorithm which provide impressive compression ration but in cost of very high CPU and Memory usage.
+- XZ provide impressive compression ration but in cost of very high CPU and Memory usage.
 - Decompression speed is better but it also consumes a lot of memory.
 - XZ compression can be done by “-J” option in tar or xz command.